 #RealTalk: Losing weight is a daunting, difficult task, and it takes time to see results.
-That’s probably why extreme diets which promise massive weight loss in a short period of time are so appealing.
-“Sure, I can consume only liquid for 10 days if I can lose 20 pounds,” you may think (trust me, I’ve been there), but should you?
-Here, the most extreme diets according to nutritionists, and rate them based on how nuts they are.
+That’s probably why extreme diets that promise massive weight loss in a short period of time are so appealing.
+“Sure, I can consume only liquid for 10 days if I can lose 20 pounds,” you may think.
+(Trust me, I’ve been there.)
+But should you?
+Here are the most extreme diets according to nutritionists, with ratings based on how nuts they are.
 Take a look.

-What it is: An all-liquid diet where you only consume a concoction of water, maple syrup, lemon juice, and cayenne pepper.
-(Also known as the Beyoncé diet, because the singer followed it to lose weight for her role in “Dreamgirls.”)
-You drink six to 12 glasses of the mixture every day for 10 days, explains Jessica Nelson RDN, CPT.
+What it is: An all-liquid diet in which you only consume a concoction of water, maple syrup, lemon juice, and cayenne pepper.
+(Also known as the Beyoncé diet since the singer followed it to lose weight for her role in Dreamgirls.)
+You drink six to 12 glasses of the mixture every day for 10 days, explains Jessica Nelson, RDN, CPT.
 You’re also allowed to sip on salt water and an herbal laxative tea.
-(Editor’s note: Sounds fun and like it wouldn’t interfere with your job/life at all.)
+(Editor’s note: Sounds like fun and as though it wouldn’t interfere with your job/life at all.)

 Why people try it: To drop lots of weight, fast.

-The reality: “This is honestly the worst fad diet because not only is it devoid in all nutrients, none of it’s health claims can be backed up,” says Alexandra Caspero MA, RD, CLT, RYT.
-“After a few days (or day!) on the master cleanse, you can expect to be hangry, tired and grouchy.”
+The reality: “This is honestly the worst fad diet.
+Not only is it devoid of all nutrients, but none of its health claims can be backed up,” says Alexandra Caspero, MA, RD, CLT, RYT.
+“After a few days (or day!) on the Master Cleanse, you can expect to be hangry, tired and grouchy.”
 That’s because the diet is so low in calories that your cells aren’t getting any energy.

-“Calories are thought of as such a negative word, but we need calories in the form of energy to survive,” adds Caspero.
-Yes, you’ll drastically lose weight – but it’s not the weight you want to lose.
+“Calories are thought of in such negative terms, but we need calories in the form of energy to survive,” adds Caspero.
+Yes, you’ll drastically lose weight—but it’s not the weight you want to lose.
 “Water weight is different than fat loss, which is different than muscle loss,” Caspero explains.
 “When you reduce calories to almost nothing, you will lose weight mostly in the form of water and muscle loss.”

-This is one (and perhaps the only) instance where you shouldn’t do as Beyoncé does.
+This is one (and perhaps the only) instance in which you shouldn’t do as Beyoncé does.

-What it is: An all-liquid diet where you consume only fruit and vegetable juices.
+What it is: An all-liquid diet in which you consume only fruit and vegetable juices.
 The majority of juice cleanses involve drinking six to eight juices per day for up to 10 days.

 Why people try it: To detox their bodies and lose weight quickly.
 Proponents of juice cleanses say that drinking juice gives your digestive tract a break and can help you lose weight, Nelson explains.
 “Other people may simply do it as a fast way to get in more fruits and vegetables.”

-The reality: “Sadly, the juice industry has convinced the American public that drinking a green juice will help them detox the body… which isn’t the whole truth,” Caspero says.
+The reality: “Sadly, the juice industry has convinced the American public that drinking a green juice will help them detox the body.
+It isn’t the whole truth,” Caspero says.
 “Yes, juice contains nutrients in the form of fruits and vegetables, but so do whole foods.”
 You’re better off eating whole fruits and vegetables, which contain fiber that helps you feel full.

 Plus, the high fructose content of most juices can make you feel bloated and can even cause diarrhea, adds Nelson.

 “Lastly, juicing produces a lot of food waste.
-Imagine how much pulp you throw away for one 8-ounce juice?
+Imagine how much pulp you throw away for one eight-ounce juice.
 Skip the juice, eat the produce instead (and save the $8),” says Caspero.

 What it is: You eat half a grapefruit before every meal.
 You eat your meals at normal times, but forego dessert, bread, and white vegetables while tripling your intake of meat and other vegetables.
 “Additional suggestions for the diet include going four hours between protein-based meals and starch-based meals,” Nelson says.

-Why people try it: “It is believed that grapefruits can help reduce appetite and promote weight loss by providing fat-burning enzymes,” Nelson says.
-There’s also the promise of a ten-pound weight loss in only 12 days.
+Why people try it: “It’s believed that grapefruits can help reduce appetite and promote weight loss by providing fat-burning enzymes,” Nelson says.
+There’s also the promise of a 10-pound weight loss in only 12 days.

-“The diet does not help you change your eating habits, so although you are eating a healthy fruit more often in your diet, the meals that follow can continue to be not so healthy for you,” she adds.
+“However, the diet doesn’t help you change your eating habits.
+So although you’re eating a healthy fruit more often in your diet, the meals that follow can continue to be not so healthy for you,” she adds.
 Plus, grapefruits interfere with many medications, so you should check with your doctor before adding them to your diet.

-Why people try it: They see it as a healthier quick-weight-loss program than juicing.
+Why people try it: They see it as a healthier, quicker weight-loss program than juicing.

-The reality: “While soup is a really great food, and a healthy way to get nutrients in, soup cleanses tend to be quite low in calories,” Caspero says.
+The reality: “While soup is a really great food and a healthy way to get nutrients in, soup cleanses tend to be quite low in calories,” Caspero says.
 Typically you’ll consume around 1,200 calories a day on a soup cleanse.
-But, Caspero says most women need between 1400 and 1600 calories a day.
-“While you will lose weight with 1200 calories, it’s not very sustainable and you are more likely to lose muscle mass,” she says.
+But, Caspero says, most women need between 1,400 and 1,600 calories a day.
+“While you’ll lose weight with 1200 calories, it’s not very sustainable and you’re more likely to lose muscle mass,” she says.

 Cabbage Soup Diet

-You eat cabbage soup every day for most – if not all – your meals, for seven days.
+You eat cabbage soup every day for most—if not all—of your meals for seven days.

-Why people try it: They think that increasing their cabbage intake can help get rid of water weight, because cabbage is a diuretic.
+Why people try it: Since cabbage is a diuretic, people think that increasing their cabbage intake can help get rid of water weight.